ElijahMwambazi/react-musicolet-clone/README.md

 The following resources will be required for the project:

 - **React:** The core library for building user interfaces in React.
+- **React Query:** A library for fetching and caching data from APIs.
+It will be useful for optimizing data fetching.
 - **Zustand:** A state management library to handle application data flow, instead of Redux.
 - **React Router:** A library for routing and navigation within your React application.
 - **React Player:** A React component for playing audio files, essential for music playback functionality.